mageirakos/3d-piano/README.md

 # 3d-piano

 ## About
-This is currently outdated code and needs debugging.
+This is currently outdated code.
 I believe its python 2.7 and an older version of vpython.

 Open source 3d working piano model using the libraries VPython and pygame.